southsidedean/using-kubectl-generate-yaml-manifests/README.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

+You can use the `kubectl get` command to take a look at objects in your cluster.

-Next, take a look at your Kubernetes nodes.
+Take a look at your Kubernetes nodes.

 List of nodes, with detail:
 ```bash